 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Saint Kitts and Nevis?
+What Is the Climate Like in Saint Kitts and Nevis?

 Saint Kitts and Nevis have a hot, humid tropical climate with consistent temperatures.
 These are balanced by northeast trade winds and rainfall all year round.